This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 For the kabobs

-- Bamboo skewers soaked in water for at least an hour
+- bamboo skewers soaked in water for at least an hour

-- Pork tenderloin cubes
+- pork tenderloin cubes from above

-- Sweet onion cut into wedges
+- 1 sweet onion cut into wedges

-- Medium fresh pineapple cut into bite-sized cubes
+- 1 pineapple cut into bite-sized cubes

 - Combine all of the marinade ingredients.
 Add pork and place into a large resealable baggie or container and refrigerate for at least 3 hours.